straightdave/arion/README.md

 * golang.org/x/net/context
 * google.golang.org/grpc

-Besides, some packages supporting code analyzing and performance testing:
+Besides, some packages provide code analyzing and performance testing:
 * github.com/straightdave/lesphina
 * github.com/straightdave/trunks
 >If you find strange panic when using Arion or Postgals, you can manually update those packages by `go get -u -f <package>` and re-generate Postgals to see if this can solve the problems or not.